Feliz-SZK/Berserk/README.md

 # Berserk

-**Berserk is a commandline tool written in python to increase website traffic.**
+**Berserk is a commandline tool written in python2 to increase website traffic.**

 **Combining privoxy and tor Berserk visits websites with different ips as well as different user-agents.**